bivex/bivex.copyright-notice-0.1.0/README.md

 Automatically add customizable copyright notices to your code files across multiple programming languages.
 Perfect for ensuring proper intellectual property protection in your projects.

+## ✨ What's New in v1.1.11

+- 📁 **Apply to All Files**: New command "Apply Copyright Notice to All Files in Project" processes all eligible files in your workspace at once in the background

 ## ✨ What's New in v1.1.10

 - 🐍 **Fixed Python Timestamp Updates**: "Last Updated" timestamps now properly update in Python files using `#` style comments.